Share the Lore!

 Even the ones executed during the witch trials were not strictly female 一 there were men, children, and old people, too.

-But it is also a known fact that most of them were indeed women.
+Research also shows the fact that most of them were indeed women.

 And that, for one, definitely affected the reputation of witches.